Last Updated on

 Green People toothpaste cleans the teeth by using mildly abrasive calcium carbonate combined with Aloe Vera juice and Glycerin.
 Betaine helps to stimulate natural saliva to help aid the cleaning process along with a blend of essential oils to control bacteria and add flavor.

-Green People toothpaste is available from good pharmacies and online retailers like Amazon.
+Green People toothpaste is available from good pharmacies and online retailers.

 What people say:

 Again a safe product to be used with children, and the flavor is widely accepted by most.
 Its price is also fair compared to other children’s toothpaste; However, the fact it doesn’t contain any lathering or soaping components, it doesn’t lather as much and therefore doesn’t spread enough and doesn’t clean the teeth as effectively as needed.
 People also complained about the consistency, as they got the feeling it is a bit runny and doesn’t stay on the brush for as long as needed.